 Usability is defined by ISO 9241-11 as, “The extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use.”

 After last year’s workshop, LArSoft interviewed a number of users and stakeholders, identified several areas of intervention and collected a list of desirable items.
 We selected some of them: examples and use of associations.
 There is a wiki page listing the new examples, and we’re happy to write more.
 The examples follow best practices including documentation in Doxygen format.
 The LArSoft team endorses test writing and can provide help in writing tests.
 Several questions/comments covered issues about recording tests, how tests evolve, the need for user help to make them better as well as making the code better by extending the interface.
-The video of the presentation is available here.

 We have to balance the ability to introduce new ideas and new features quickly with writing production-quality code.
 Users depend on production quality and developers depend on agility.
 Both of these are important to usability.
 Discussing code changes at a coordination meeting is necessary for all changes that affect behavior, i.e. most cases.

 There are policies, guidelines and standards at all levels: design principles, coding guidelines, git branching model and documentation guidelines.
 The point of this model is to produce shareable, relatively uniform code that is recent.
 That’s why we have weekly releases.
 The focus is on finding consensus across experiments for changes, which requires gate-keeping.
 We want to find the right balance- enough agility to keep people interested in producing code with enough gate-keeping to keep people using it.
 Are we in the right spot?
-The video of the presentation is available here.

 The Pandora multi-algorithm approach to pattern recognition uses large numbers of algorithms (80+), each designed to address specific topologies and gradually build-up a picture of events.
 It relies on functionality provided by the Pandora Software Development Kit (SDK), documented in EPJC 75:439.
 Algorithms are structured around a number of key operations and can be written in pseudo-code form; what differs between real algorithms is the precise logic, based on topological information, that determines when to request operations such as merging or splitting Clusters (collections of Hits).
 Ideas about Event Data Model requirements, developer training, communication and style guides were presented, alongside feedback from Pandora developers.
 The best features include the ability to quickly test new ideas, that the SDK services can be trusted completely, the simple XML-based configuration and the visual debugging functionality (seeing a problem presented visually can lead to rapid understanding).
 Things that haven’t worked so well include the build mechanics (a difficulty associated with inclusion in multiple software frameworks) and attempts to provide some globally reusable features (the current geometry model, and some Hit properties, still lean towards their collider-detector usage).
-The video of the presentation is available here.

 We are looking at new build systems because the current system using environment variables has problems running on new operating systems and in Linux containers.
 Spack-builds a stack of dependent software packages.
 It is open source, well documented and community supported with information available from: